tamiespinosa/Credit_Risk_Analysis/README.md

   * **Balanced Accuracy Score** - 64.47%.
   * **Confusion Matrix** -  73 accurately predicted high risk, 28 inaccurately preducted high risk
   * **Classification Report** -  1%  high risk prescicion, 72% recall, 2% f1 score.

+In thecombination the model combined the undersampling and oversampling methods using the SMOTEEN algorithm.
+This model had the best performance for the high risk application recall of the models addressing the class imbalance.
+Yet it suffered from a slight loss in the low risk recall when compared to the random oversampling model.
+Therefore this will not be our pick.

 <p align="center"> <img src="Resources/CombinationSampling/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 10: Combination Sampling Balanced Accuracy Score</p>